Texas clinics halt abortions after state high court ruling

 Planned Parenthood’s multiple affiliates in Texas had not resumed abortion services even after the restraining order was put in place Tuesday.

 “Pro-life victory! ...
-Litigation continues, but I’ll keep winning for Texas’s unborn babies,” said Texas Atty.
-Gen. Ken Paxton, a Republican, who had asked the state Supreme Court to intervene.
+Litigation continues, but I’ll keep winning for Texas’s unborn babies,” said Attorney General Ken Paxton, a Republican, who had asked the state Supreme Court to intervene.

 Separately, Texas has a 2021 law that was designed to ban abortion in the event that Roe were overturned.
 It takes effect in the weeks ahead.